Meet our Tri-State Scuba Dive Staff!

 Dale is a PADI Master Scuba Diver Trainer who obtained his Open Water Certification in 1982.
 After a short hiatus from diving, Dale met the staff at Tri-State Scuba at the Cincinnati Boat Show in 2000, which has resulted in a wonderful ride!
 Dale went on to complete his Rescue Diver through his Maser Scuba Diver Trainer certifications and, in 2018, received the PADI Elite Instructor for conducting over 50 certifications in a single year… all because of Tri-State Scuba.
 Dale can be recognized by the crazy colors and dive skins he wears on all of our dive trips and training dives.
 He loves to have fun but the number one item on Dale’s list is safety and following the PADI way of training.
 Dale looks forward to seeing you at the store, on one of our trips, or at the quarry.

-Ken is a PADI Specialty Instructor who obtained his Open Water, Advanced Open Water, Rescue Diver, and Divemaster certifications at Tri-State Scuba.
-He completed his IDC (Instructor Development Course) at Utila Dive Center along with Stan, one of our other Dive Instructors.
+Ken is a PADI Master Scuba Diver Trainer who obtained his Open Water, Advanced Open Water, Rescue Diver, and Divemaster certifications at Tri-State Scuba.
+He completed his IDC (Instructor Development Course) at Utila Dive Center in May of 2019.
+As a MSDT, the specialties Ken can teach include Night Diver, Wreck Diver, Deep Diver, Enriched Air (Nitrox) Diver, and Emergency Oxygen Provider.
 Ken’s favorite dive destination is the Red Sea and his favorite dive sites are wrecks.
 Warm or cold, Ken wants to dive it all!

 Jeff is a PADI Divemaster who has been diving since 1989.
 He certified as an Open Water Diver in 1989 and completed his Rescue Diver certification in 2007.
 In 2018, Jeff became a certified Divemaster.